emptywee/icinga2-stackstorm/README.md

-# Icinga2 Integration Pack
+# Icinga2 Integration Pack for Stackstorm

 ## Description

-Icinga2 version 2.4.0 introduced API and since then it was possible to subscribe to Icinga2 events.
+Icinga2 version 2.4.0 introduced API and since then it's been possible to subscribe to Icinga2 events.
 This pack does exactly that.
-So far only StateChange event type is supported.
+So far only `StateChange` event type is supported.
 Please, read http://docs.icinga.org/icinga2/latest/doc/module/icinga2/toc#!/icinga2/latest/doc/module/icinga2/chapter/icinga2-api#icinga2-api for more information on Icinga2 API.
+Also, won't hurt to visit http://docs.stackstorm.com/ for more details on Stackstorm.

 ## Configuration